-Minnesota County records differ vastly from county to county in either quality as well as quantity.
+Minnesota Counties records differ vastly from county to county in either quality as well as quantity.
 Some happen to have been carefully preserved while others have been much neglected and mistreated.
 Some Minnesota records have simply disappeared.
 For genealogists carrying out research in Minnesota you will find no effective replace to have an on-site research of county court house records.
 For Definitions of all court terms see the Genealogy Encyclopedia

 On October 27, 1849 nine counties were established.
 Among them were Benton, Dahkotah, Itasca, Ramsey, Mahkahta, Pembina, Wabasha, Washington, and Wahnata.
 Of these Benton, Dakota, Itasca, Ramsey, Wabasha, and Washington still exist as their original names.
 With the foundation of Kittson County on March 9, 1878, Pembina County no longer existed.
 When Minnesota was organized as a state, 57 of the present 87 counties were established.
 The last county to be created was Lake of the Woods County in 1923.